diasurgical/modding-tools/Tiled/README.md

 Then download [this repository](https://github.com/diasurgical/modding-tools/archive/master.zip).

-Next you will need a PNG version of the tile sheets, this can be done using [Open source-ami](https://github.com/sanctuary/opensource-ami).
+Next you will need a PNG version of the tile sheets, this can be done using [Diablo 1 Graphics Tool](https://github.com/savagesteel/d1-graphics-tool).

 Open each level cel file and export them as a png: